minsukchang/minsukchang.github.io/_pages/about.md

 Hi :) I am a research scientist on the [PAIR (People and AI Research)](https://pair.withgoogle.com/) team at [Google Research](https://research.google/).
 I am also an adjunct professor at the [KAIST Graduate School of AI](https://gsai.kaist.ac.kr/).

 I am interested in our and other agents' (in)ability to acquire new skills/knowledge through interaction.
-I build and study the  the intricate dynamics of learning processes, seeking to understand how agents can effectively gather information, adapt to new situations, and expand their repertoire of behaviors.
+I build and study the dynamics of learning processes, seeking to understand how agents can effectively gather information, adapt to new situations, and expand their repertoire of behaviors.

 I often like to draw parallels between human learning and the learning capabilities of artificial agents.
 I find it exciting when insights gained from understanding human learning can be applied to enhance the learning abilities of AI systems, and vice versa.